-Former Baltimore Police Officer Unloads On The Department’s Gang Database
+Former Baltimore Police Officer Criticizes The Department’s Gang Database

 A onetime gang liaison for the Baltimore Police Department writes that its database is racist and error-ridden.